SWFSC/viame-web-noaa-gcp/docs/deployment-default.md

 For a user to run the startup script, they must have permission to run `docker-compose` on the VM.
 To allow this, you can add users to the docker group.
 See [manage docker as a non-root user](https://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user) for details.

 At this point, the stack should be running, and you need to tunnel the port (8010) through SSH.
 The following command need to be run from your local workstation, ideally from the [Google Cloud SDK Shell](https://cloud.google.com/sdk/docs/install).
-Note that you may need to change the variable format if running from the Windows command prompt.
+Note that you may need to define and/or change the variable format.

 ```shell
 gcloud compute ssh $INSTANCE_NAME --zone=$ZONE -- -N -L 8010:localhost:8010